2008:

 1949:

-A radio show out of Nashville called Wormwood Forest - featuring
+A radio series out of Nashville called Wormwood Forest - featuring

 1958:

-The Disneyland TV series airs episode 90 - part 1 of "The Littlest Outlaw."
+The Disneyland TV series airs episode 90 - part 1 of "The Littlest Outlaw" (originally released to theaters in December 1955).

 1960:

-The TV series Walt Disney Presents airs the episode "Swamp Fox: A Case of Treason."
-The series, starring actor Leslie Nielsen, is based on a real-life Commander named Franics Marion.
+The TV series Walt Disney Presents airs "Swamp Fox: A Case of Treason,"

-A leader in South Carolina during the American Revolutionary War, he was nicknamed "The
+Commander Franics Marion.
+A leader in South Carolina during the American Revolutionary War, Marion

-Swamp Fox" by the British for disrupting their plans with his outstanding guerilla warfare tactics.
+was nicknamed "The Swamp Fox" by the British for disrupting their plans with his outstanding guerilla warfare

 1961: